-Over time, an aortic aneurysm will reach the point where it loses its ability to stretch any further.
+Over time, aortic aneurysms will reach the point where they loses the ability to stretch any further.
 At this point, much like how a balloon will burst when stretched too far, an aortic aneurysm will rupture, causing potentially fatal bleeding in the thoracic or abdominal region.

 A history of tobacco use, having coronary artery or heart disease, high blood pressure, diabetes, COPD (chronic obstructive pulmonary disease), or being over the age of 55 also increases the risk of developing an aortic aneurysm.

 It is common that no symptoms exist until the aneurysm has enlarged significantly, is leaking, or has ruptured.
 When this occurs, reported symptoms may include neck, chest, or back pain; swelling of the head, neck, or arms; and wheezing, coughing, or shortness of breath.